boonebgorges/invite-anyone/readme.txt

 * Sent Invites sortable by email address, date invited, date accepted
 * Invites can be cleared from Sent Invites list: individually, all accepted, all invitations
 * Created admin controls over who group admins/mods/members can invite to groups
+* Admins can now allow customization of invitation's main message but still have control over a non-editable footer
 * CSS issues fixed

 = 0.5.2 =